-At Halley we will use a combination of approaches to teach children remotely, providing a number of online and offline activities.
+At Halley we will use a combination of approaches to teach children remotely, providing a combination of online and offline activities.

-All live teaching lessons will focus on daily English and maths and, across the week, children will have a range of lessons linked to the wider curriculum, e.g. humanities, science, music, computing, PHSE and PE.
+All live teaching lessons will focus on daily English and maths and, across the week, children will have a live lesson linked to the wider curriculum, e.g. humanities, science, music, computing, PHSE and PE.

-For EYFS all daily live teaching will focus on early reading; phonics and high frequency words; emerging writing, sentence building and fine motor skills; early maths, early number recognition and mathematical language.
+For EYFS all daily live teaching will focus on early reading; phonics and high frequency words, emerging writing, sentence building and fine motor skills and early maths; early number recognition and mathematical language.

 All live lessons will be recorded by the class teacher so that pupils can access them at a later time if they are not able to attend the lesson.
-If your child is unable to attend a live lesson please make sure you let the class teacher know and they can direct you to where you can access offline learning for that day.

-The focus of all teaching across the School will be on retrieval and revision of previous learning which new learning can be built upon.
-All subject leaders in the School have supplemented each class's curriculum with external resources such as White Rose, BBC Bitesize and Oak National Academy.
+The focus of all teaching across the school will be on retrieval and revision of previous learning which new learning can be built upon.
+All subject leaders in the school have supplemented each class's curriculum with external resources from other sources, such as White Rose, BBC Bitesize and Oak National Academy.

-Our offline learning may be linked to a taught lesson - for example pupils may be asked to read a passage from a book or complete a mind map before the lesson with their class teacher.
+Our offline learning may be linked to a taught session - for example pupils may be asked to read a passage from a book or complete a mind map before the lesson with their class teacher.

-For each phase (Foundation Stage, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2) a learning grid will be created, with a range of activities - both on and offline - linked to the wider curriculum.
+Each phase (Foundation Stage, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2) has been provided with a learning grid, with a range of activities - both on and offline - linked to the wider curriculum.

-Every Friday, there will be a collective wellbeing focus and a range of activities.
+Every Friday, there will be a wellbeing focus and a range of activities provided.
+For EYFS this will be a collective online session for pupils, parents and the class teacher.